 Over 96% of Australian schools participated in the third AEDC collection between May and July 2015.
 The national, state and territory and community results from the 2015 AEDC collection were released in early March 2016.

 AEDC data is published in a range of formats including, tables, maps and community profiles on the AEDC website .
 To access data for your community, click on the data tab and search for your suburb.

-A free Better Together Forum, hosted by the department, will focus on successful transitions to school and innovative early childhood development initatives.
+A free Better Together Forum, hosted by the department, will focus on successful transitions to school and innovative early childhood development initiatives.

-This forum will take place at The Arts Centre Gold Coast, Surfers Paradise on 20 May 2016.
+This forum will take place at Highfields Cultural Centre, Toowoomba on 8 August 2016.